-Extra spicy and super moist these paleo friendly pumpkin gingerbread muffins are a healthy treat for the holiday season!
-Pumpkin spice, pumpkin puree and molasses give these muffins festive flavor and extra nutrition too.
+These pumpkin gingerbread muffins are gluten free, dairy free, naturally sweetened and the perfect healthy treat for the holiday season!
+Pumpkin spice, pumpkin puree and molasses give these muffins festive flavor and extra nutrition.

 What you’ll need for this recipe: